 Looking for a quiet time in Vietnam?
 Head to the Tra Que Vegetable Village!

 Reach the village early in the morning for the perfect treat.
 Tra Que Vegetable village organises cooking classes where you can learn to bake regional corn pancakes and a few other delicacies.
 The roads are quite empty; so you can enjoy a nice bicycle ride with your dear ones.
-Though buses are also available, you should take a bicycle to move around at your own pace, to enjoy the most.
+Though buses in Vietnam are also available, you should take a bicycle to move around at your own pace, to enjoy the most.

 MORE VIETNAM ACTIVITIES: I checked out 11 travel blogs to see what their owners thought were the coolest things to do in Vietnam, take a look.

 Best ways to get around Vietnam